Harjas6/GameManagerProject/README.md

 needing to delete and re-enter the game (edit games fields within the list).
 - As a user, I would like to be able to games sorted by all the info I put about them (name, genre, hours, etc.)
 - As a user, I would like to see the averages hours played/prices/difficulty of the games in the list
-- As a user, I would like to see what games are under my budget from the games that are not owned in the lsit.
+- As a user, I would like to see what games are under my budget from the games that are not owned in the list.

+- As a user, when I quit the program, I want to be reminded to save my list to  a file and the choice to.
+- As a user, when I start the application, I want to be given the option to load my saved list from file.